 Whether you keep your extra or currently unused technology under your bed or in a storage unit nearby, you’re going to want to keep it from unnecessary dust, jostling, or heat.
 If you didn’t keep the box your hardware came in, put it into another sturdy box with packing paper, foam, or something else relatively soft in order to keep your hardware from being damaged in the move.
 Technology left sitting in the open air will certainly accumulate dust.

 Avoid storing your hardware next to a central heating unit or anything that could cause it to heat up unnecessarily while in storage.
 Just find a cool (but certainly not freezing), dry place.
 Also, remember those cables—if you pack them neatly, they’re more likely to stay in good shape.
 In fact, it’s a good idea to remove the chords and disassemble what you can when moving your devices into storage; they often aren’t built to travel in their assembled state.
+Do some research on your storage facility before deciding on which one you will use.
+You can start by googling, “large or small storage units near me” and see what is close and more feasible for your budget.

 If you take good care of your hardware, you can be sure that your devices will work for you whenever, wherever, and however you need them.
 You’ll save yourself some stress and maybe enough money to get the next piece of tech you need for your ensemble.